-This move is known as a turnaround maneuver as once executed, it will change the direction in which the airplane is travelling.
+This maneuver takes elements from both the roll and an outside loop.
+It is known as a turnaround maneuver as once executed, it will change the direction in which the airplane is travelling.
 During this maneuver, you should orient the aircraft parallel to the runway, flying upright at an altitude of about 600 feet.
 The altitude will differ depending on the size of the model being flown, but an altitude of 600 feet will suffice for an aircraft that has a 60-inch span.
 After the heading has been established, the model should perform a 90-degree push to establish a vertical downline, where a brief line segment will be flown.
 A half-roll is performed during another line segment, equal in length to the first.
 The aircraft will then execute a 3/4 outside loop and exit the maneuver in upright level flight in the opposite direction in which it started.
 This maneuver can be divided up into four steps:

 STEP 1: While the aircraft is travelling at a fairly high altitude into the wind and parallel to the runway, decrease the throttle and gently push to a vertical downline and fly a brief line.
 To ensure that your lines are equal, it often helps to count “1, 2” during each segment.